Skip to content

 Scene sampling design.
 The known sample collection at the scene is not trivial.
 Soils can vary substantially over short distances, particularly in disturbed landscapes (building sites, gardens, allotments), along watercourses (where sediment transport creates lateral variability), and at terrain boundaries (where two geological units meet).
 The FBI Soil Examination Unit recommends collecting a minimum of three to five known samples from the scene at distances of 1 m, 3 m, and 10 m from the specific deposition location, to characterise the natural within-scene variability.
 This spatial variability data becomes part of the statistical comparison: the analyst asks whether Q falls within the range of within-scene variability defined by the K samples, or outside it.

 Transfer and persistence.
 The comparison design must also account for the forensic context of transfer.
 Soil transferred from a scene to a shoe during a single contact will be dominated by A horizon surface material.
 Soil from a grave excavation will contain mixed horizon material.
 Soil from a vehicle tyre may have been mixed from multiple traversals of different locations.
 The analyst should document the expected transfer mechanism and its likely effect on sample composition when presenting the comparison opinion.
-Transfer physics are discussed in the ASTM E2937 standard for trace evidence, and the specific soil-transfer literature includes published studies on shoe-sole retention by Croft and Pye (2004) in Forensic Science International, which estimated that soil persists on footwear at forensically useful concentrations for 20-200 m of walking depending on substrate and footwear type.
+Transfer physics are discussed in the ASTM E2937 standard for trace evidence, and the specific soil-transfer literature includes published studies on shoe-sole retention by Croft and Pye (2004) in Science and Justice, which estimated that soil persists on footwear at forensically useful concentrations for 20-200 m of walking depending on substrate and footwear type.

-Raymond Murray's involvement in forensic geology began with a 1969 case in Michigan that would become the foundational casework anchor for the field.
+Raymond Murray's involvement in forensic geology began with a 1969 case in Michigan that became the foundational casework reference for the field.
 Murray, then a geology professor at the University of Montana, was asked to compare soil samples in the investigation of John Norman Collins, convicted of the murder of seven young women near Ann Arbor and Ypsilanti.
 Soil from the basement of Collins's uncle's house, mixed with human hair and what appeared to be blood, was compared against soil from a known scene location.
 Murray's analysis showed that the basement soil was consistent with the known location soil in colour, texture, and mineral assemblage, while being distinguishable from background soils in the area.
 Collins was convicted.
 The case established that systematic, tiered soil comparison by a qualified geologist could produce court-admissible evidence.

 The 1992 framework.
 Murray and Tedrow's 1992 book codified the comparison methodology that had evolved from that case and from subsequent work.
 The framework is organised into four principles that remain the basis for US forensic soil examination: